nemanjajojic/package-version.nvim/README.md

 ## ⌨️ Mappings

-Default keybinding to show installed package version is `<leader>pv`.
+Default keybinding to show installed package version is `<leader>pc`.
 However, you can customize it to your liking in the installation section above.

 > [!IMPORTANT]